 - My interview on Paul’s Security Weekly Podcast

 - It’s nauseating to have a page like this because it’s the exact opposite of my personality to try to show off in this way.
-I only have this page so that I can justify media badges at conferences.
+I only have this page so that I can save time responding to talk and panel requests for information, and to justify media badges at conferences.